quimortiz/dynobench/README.md

   PRIVATE dynobench::dynobench )
 ```

-As an example, you can check the `CMakeLists.txt` and project structure in [dynoplan](https://github.com/quimortiz/dynoplan)
+As an example, you can check the `CMakeLists.txt` and project structure with [dynoplan](https://github.com/quimortiz/dynoplan)

 ### As external Project

-First, Build dynobench from source and install with
+First, build dynobench from source and install with:

 ```
 git clone https://github.com/quimortiz/dynobench